- Overview: Romania

 - Expand without a company set up

-“The Global Expansion Guide: How To Grow Fast and Limit Risks Without Setting Up A Company In Romania”
+Global Expansion Guide: How To Grow Fast and Eliminate Risks without a Company Set Up in Romania”

 In this guide you’ll learn how to:

 - Attract and compliantly pay commission-based sales reps

 - Develop international sales and extra revenue opportunities, without setting up own companies overseas